python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/20250627_minutes_draft.md

 **5. Approval process for specification (Teresia):**
-- Pocess for approving the specification documents.
+- Process for approving the specification documents.
+It was decided that:
-	- document should evolve with the code according to needs as a "living document"
+	- Documents should evolve with the code during the prototype process as "living documents".
-	- Latest state should be sent out for feedback before the next workshop, where it will be presented within the milestone and as a core information source going forwards.
+	- The latest state should be sent out for feedback to the community before the next workshop.
+At the workshop it will be presented as a core information source going forwards together with milestones.
-	- An FAQ on the Git-Webpage can link to the documents
+	- An FAQ on the webpage can be used to link to the documents and get more people to read them.

-**6. Next workshop at SOLEIL (Laurent will talk to Vadim and make a proposal):**
+**6. Next workshop at SOLEIL (Laurent & Teresia):**
+It was decided that Laurent will talk to Vadim and put together a proposal.
+Things to consider are:
 - Date: Feb 2026.
-Save the Date should be sent as fast as possible
+Save the Date should be sent as fast as possible.
-- Timeframe - 2 work days of program into 3 days, or different format?
+- Timeframe - 2 or 3 days, potentially part of the last day could be training for those who are interested as on the AT workshop at ESRF.
 - Content:
-	- Present use case,
-	- Prototype
+	- Status of the prototype
-	- Status of the documents,
+	- Status of the specification documents
-	- Working groups for hackathon.
+	- Hackathon
-	- In-person meeting of the steering committee.
+	- In-person meeting of the steering committee
+	- Training? (see next point in the minutes)
-- Options for hybrid participation - Zoom with breaktout rooms?
+- Options for hybrid participation - Zoom with breakout rooms or Zoom events?
+This depends on what the content should be.
-- Funding - no COST funding this time.
-Funding from LEAPS or participation fees might be considered,
+- Funding - We got no funding from COST.
+Previously we got funding from LEAPS but the administration was not completely easy.
+Other option to consider is participation fees.
-- Scientific Committe should be set up before the meeting - should it be the Steering Committee?
+- A scientific committe should be set up before the meeting - this can be the steering committee if it makes the administration easier.

 **7. Training (Teresia):**
 At the last workshop a preliminary list of required training was put together.
 How do we proceed with this?
 - Control System: Teresia to arrange it for the next community zoom meeting.